LowLevelDaniel/COIL/type_system.md

 ## 1. Introduction

 The COIL Type System provides a comprehensive framework for representing data types across diverse processing units.
 This document specifies the type encoding format, primitive types, composite types, and type qualifiers available in COIL.
+The type system is designed to operate without runtime dependencies, making it suitable for bare-metal environments like bootloaders and UEFI applications while still supporting complex workloads when needed.

 ## 2. Type Encoding